 Press the play button to watch the video

 Now, after an extensive multi-year renovation, Morehead is prepared to continue sharing the wonders of space and science with North Carolinians for generations to come.
-The center will reopen on Nov.
-7 with expanded exhibit space, a new entrance on McCorkle Place and improved access to the building for those with disabilities.
+The center reopened in November with expanded exhibit space, a new entrance on McCorkle Place and improved access to the building for those with disabilities.

 “We have a long history of educating people about the stars and the universe,” said Todd Boyette, the director of Morehead.
 “We open a universe of possibilities every day at the planetarium, but this gives us a new way of expanding people’s universe.”